baidandri/allsky_project/README.md

    - The flux is also normalised by dividing it with exposure time on line `223`.

 4. **Catalog Query**:
    - The tycho-2 catalog is used and the width of the sky query is 78d as seen in function `catalog_query`.
-The magnitude limit is set as 5.
+The magnitude limit is set as 5 at line `77`.
    - The location of the observatory with latitude, longitude and height above sea level is also defined in line from `69` to `71`.

 5. **Sleep Timers**:
-   - Two sleep timers are used: one at line 162 for 2 seconds to ensure the new file is completely written before processing, and another at line 690 for 5 seconds to reduce CPU usage by delaying each loop iteration.
+   - Two sleep timers are used: one at line 162 for 2 seconds to ensure the new file is completely written before processing, and another at line 690 for 3 seconds to reduce CPU usage by delaying each loop iteration.

 6. **Processing File**:
    - A log file named `processing.log` is defined on line `25` to track processing steps.